IntuitionLabs

 • Traceability: Claims and references identified by the AI are stored, so reviewers see why a piece was flagged.
 This traceability is critical for auditability.

-Performance and Impact: SecureCHEK’s marketing emphasizes accuracy and integration: it promises an “AI that’s Accurate, Verifiable and Traceable” ([15]), and highlights how its vetting of claims shortens overall approval time.
-While no independent metrics are published, the vendor suggests that by catching errors early, review loops are fewer.
-(A blog post notes the need for AI: content volume strains human reviewers ([3]), which is exactly what SecureCHEK’s product addresses).
+Performance and Impact: SecureCHEK’s positioning emphasizes accuracy and integration: it delivers ”Faster Submissions, Fewer Rejections, More Strategy” ([18]), and highlights how its vetting of claims shortens overall approval time.
+The vendor reports that 99% of companies are still manually pre-checking content before MLR review – exactly the workflow SecureCHEK automates.
+Users have reported thousands of hours saved per year by avoiding repeat corrections ([29]).
+A blog post underscores the need for AI: content volume strains human reviewers ([3]), which is exactly what SecureCHEK’s product addresses.

 Example Use Case: SecureCHEK case stories (from their site/blog) show it being used for digital content compliance, automating checks that would previously be done as manual “pre-Send to MLR” reviews.
 Another white paper cites a customer achieving faster turnaround by using SecureCHEK’s “pre-check” to relieve developers of initial compliance checks.
 Such platforms are particularly appealing to companies already on Veeva Vault, as integration is seamless.